Southwest District Director

 For the past 20 years, Dale Hogg has served as the managing editor of the Great Bend Tribune.

 Born and raised in Ellinwood, Kan., he is a proud 1982 graduate of Ellinwood High School.
-He earned his bachelor’s degree in communications from Fort Hayes State University in 1986.
+He earned his bachelor’s degree in communications from Fort Hays State University in 1986.

 When he arrived at Great Bend in 2001, Hogg came full circle.
 His first job out of FHSU 35 years ago was as a green cub reporter at the Tribune, hired by the late, great Bob Fairbanks.